Veixlix/ClickDetection/README.md

 # ClickDetection
 - A "Basic" plugin that detects how fast someone is clicking.
+- Kicks by default if they go over the given threshold
 - This is by no means a anticheat or a fully finished plugin.
 It has basic kick functionality.
 It's meant to used as an addition to an anticheat
 - Highly configurable
 - Color formatting is supported